docusign/code-examples-powershell/README.md

    To use [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/), you will need an integration key and a secret key.
 See [Installation steps](#installation-steps) for details.

    To use [JWT Grant](https://developers.docusign.com/platform/auth/jwt/), you will need an integration key, an RSA key pair, and the API Username GUID of the impersonated user.
-See [Configure the launcher to use JWT Grant](#configure-the-launcher-to-use-jwt-grant) for details.
+See [Installation steps for JWT Grant Authentication](#installation-steps-for-jwt- grant-authentication) for details.

    For both authentication flows: